--

 MK Elective Any Marketing course

 MK Elective Any Marketing course

-GEC C/M/P Any GEC C, M, or P course
+GEC Any GEC-II course

 LA Elective Liberal Arts elective course

 BU 213 Business Law

 ^{} Experiential Learning can be completed over the summer or other period.
 If completed for no credit, a free elective is added here.